TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/MAD1_practice_proj_corey_schafer/README.md

 # Future add ons

 - create an anchor tag with the link of the forgot password page route, and then create a seperate template for the forgot password page
+- when someone clicks on the link below the blog then the user should be redirected towards the profile of the user who posted the blog post
+- sidebar me tags and reading lists, and the user should only see the posts from the creators whom they're following
+- Use pagination or infinite scroll in Flask route
+- Send AJAX requests for more data
+- Append new "components" to the DOM